What is the first thing that comes to your mind when we mention Medieval times?

 $4,017,462

-The story begins with Takeda Nobukado saving a petty thief from execution, presenting him to the feared warlord Takeda Shingen.
-This thief is subsequently trained to act as Shingen’s "Kagemusha," or shadow double.
+The film opens with Takeda Nobukado rescuing a petty thief from execution and introducing him to his brother, the feared warlord Takeda Shingen.
+The criminal is trained to serve as Shingen’s "Kagemusha"—a body double meant to confuse their rivals.

-"Kagemusha" earned multiple prestigious nominations, including the Academy Awards, Golden Globes, and BAFTAs.
-The film also captured several major wins at Cannes, the César Awards, David di Donatello Awards, BAFTA, and Mainichi Film Concours, among others.
+The film’s artistry and storytelling earned it widespread critical acclaim, with nominations at the Academy Awards, Golden Globes, and BAFTAs.
+"Kagemusha" also collected major prizes at Cannes, the César Awards, David di Donatello Awards, BAFTA, and the Mainichi Film Concours, solidifying its status as a cinematic triumph.

 BiographyDramaHistory